trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 {% include tip.html content="Can I load the Standard Edition firmware on an International Travel Edition OnlyKey?

-Yes, you can load the Standard Edition firmware on an International Travel Edition OnlyKey or vice versa the hardware is identical.
-For that matter you can load any custom firmware you want on it." %}
+Yes, you can load the Standard Edition firmware on an International Travel Edition OnlyKey or vice versa the hardware is identical." %}

 {% include callout.html content="**Step 1.**  Insert OnlyKey into USB port" type="default" %}
 {% include callout.html content="**Step 2.**  Download and install [Teensy Loader](https://www.pjrc.com/teensy/loader.html)" type="default" %}